 2. Einstein’s Childhood

 Now, these facts about Einstein might surprise you.
 It is tough to believe, but Einstein was very slow with his speech.
 He spoke his first words at the age of four, often repeating his words and sentences until 7.
 His grandmother thought Einstein was stupid!
-He wasn’t a gifted child since birth.
-It were his efforts and struggle that made him a very successful person.
+He wasn’t obviously gifted in his early years.
+It was his effort and struggle that made him a very successful person.

 3. Early education